sascha432/esp8266-kfc-fw/docs/AtModeHelp.md

 ### ``+LOAD``

-Discard changes and load settings from EEPROM
+Discard changes and load settings from EEPROM/NVS

 ### ``+STORE``

-Store current settings in EEPROM
+Store current settings in EEPROM/NVS

 ### ``+FACTORY``

-Restore factory settings (but do not store in EEPROM)
+Restore factory settings (but do not store in EEPROM/NVS)

 ### ``+FSR``

-Restore factory settings, store in EEPROM and reboot device
+Restore factory settings, store in EEPROM/NVS and reboot device

+### ``+FNVS``

+Format NVS partition, restore factory settings and store it.
+Reboot the device to apply all new settings

 ### ``+ATMODE=<1|0>``